skovhus/skovhus.dev/src/content/markdown/blog/bug-fixing/index.md

 ### Step 1: Determine the severity 🐛

-When a bug (or incident) is discovered the first step is to determine the severity.
+When you discover a bug (or incident), the first step is to determine the severity.
 If you are working on fixing an issue that is already triaged or prioritized, you can skip this step and go straight to step 2.

 Some questions to consider: